Inside the Golden Globe Awards

 Time passed, and the Hollywood Foreign Press Association continued its path of reform, expanding its voter body with an additional 100 voters from around the world, bringing the total to roughly 330.
 The HFPA itself was disbanded, and the Golden Globes now operates under the Golden Globe Foundation.
 But I won’t bog you down with the finer details of that transition.

-Being a Golden Globe voter has a way of reshaping your role as a journalist.
-I know some voters who put it off until awards season officially kicks off, but then they’re stuck watching films and TV shows nearly 24/7 just to catch up.
 For my part, I start as early as possible — right at the beginning of the year — keeping a watchlist of everything I believe could be relevant for the Globes.
 It’s not foolproof, but it makes the chaos a little more manageable.

 A Year in the Life of a Golden Globe Voter

 Then, as winter shifts into spring, distributors begin sending press releases, premiere updates, trailers, and invitations to watch screeners on the Golden Globes FYC Screeners website.
-It starts as a trickle but steadily builds into a full-blown flood by October.

 These press conferences come in different forms.
 Some are traditional moderated sessions with actors and filmmakers in LA or London, with journalists both physically present and tuning in via Zoom from around the world.
-Others are more intimate roundtable interviews or smaller Zoom calls where filmmakers, actors, producers, or composers discuss their latest projects.
-These sessions are a goldmine for articles, like my piece with Ryan Reynolds, Hugh Jackman, and Shawn Levy talking about Deadpool & Wolverine, or my deep dive with the cast and creators of Dune: Prophecy.
+Others are more intimate roundtable interviews or smaller Zoom calls where filmmakers, actors, producers, or composers discuss their latest projects, again, often moderated (shoutout to Joe Utichi for taking a lot of my pre-submitted questions!)

 Learning to Vote